Nutarum/CSGO2DReplay/readme.md

 - [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang)

 ## Quickstart guide
 1. Download and install Go -> [golang.org](https://golang.org/dl/) (version 1.16)
+If you are using other version of GO, you might need to replace the file "web/wasm_exec.js" with the one found in your GO folder at "misc/wasm/"
-|2.
-Generate the WASM file:
+2. Generate the WASM file:
+You need to generate a new WASM file each time you modify the ".go" files (you can skip this if you dont modify the .go files).
-|	inside the "go" folder in this project, run this command:
+To do this, inside the "go" folder in this project, run this command from cmd:
-|	`GOOS=js GOARCH=wasm go build -o ../web/demoinfocs.wasm main.go`
+`GOOS=js GOARCH=wasm go build -o ../web/demoinfocs.wasm main.go`
-3. serve the "web" folder in a web server (Xampp for example)
+3. Serve the "web" folder in a web server (Xampp for example)
-4. open the web app from your browser -> [index.html](localhost/CSGO2DReplay/web/index.html)
+4. Open the web app from your browser -> [index.html](http://localhost/CSGO2DReplay/web/index.html)

 ### Other info
 - Map files from [csgo-overviews](https://github.com/zoidbergwill/csgo-overviews)
+- Example of how to use [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) from javascript at [demoinfocs-wasm](https://github.com/markus-wa/demoinfocs-wasm)